MicrosoftDocs/windows-ai-docs/docs/directml/gpu-tensorflow-windows.md

 ## Tensorflow with DirectML samples and feedback

-Now you’re ready to start learning more about ML training.
+Now you're ready to start learning more about ML training.
 Check out the [TensorFlow tutorials](https://github.com/tensorflow/docs/tree/master/site/en/r1/tutorials) or [our samples](https://github.com/microsoft/DirectML).
 We used this content as validation for this initial preview package of TensorFlow with a DirectML backend.

-If you run into issues or have feedback on the TensorFlow with DirectML package, please [connect with our team here](https://github.com/microsoft/DirectML/issues).
+If you run into issues or have feedback on the TensorFlow with DirectML package, then please [connect with our team](https://github.com/microsoft/DirectML/issues).